Neshaminy Mall

 Neshaminy Mall is a 1,025,297 sqft shopping mall located at U.S. Route 1 and Bristol Road in Bensalem Township, Pennsylvania.
 The mall was opened in 1968 and was the sixth interior mall constructed in Greater Philadelphia.
-The Neshaminy Mall is anchored by Boscov's and AMC Theatres and has 65 shops and eateries including a food court that was opened in 1989 and retailers including Barnes & Noble and Foot Locker.
+The Neshaminy Mall is anchored by Boscov's and AMC Theatres and has 24 shops and eateries including a food court that was opened in 1989 and retailers including Barnes & Noble.

 The Neshaminy Mall is directly across Bristol Road from Belmont, a historic home.
-The mall was named after the nearby Neshaminy Creek and features a unique fountain, which features of a waterfall, trees, plants and a statue of Tawanka who was a leader of the Lenni Lenape Native American tribe.
+The mall was named after the nearby Neshaminy Creek and features a unique fountain, which features a waterfall, trees, plants and a statue of Tawanka who was a leader of the Lenni Lenape Native American tribe.
 The world "Neshaminy" comes from the Lenni Lenape tribe's language.
 In the 2010s, the mall saw an increased vacancy rate.
+It is considered a dead mall by locals.